xnely/vscode-boost-test-adapter/README.md

   * from the ```Testing``` sidebar
   * from inside test source code
 * Output
+  * Test output appears in Test Explorer's `Test Output` Terminal.
+  * During debugging the test output appears in the corresponding Terminal.
   * Diagnostic info appears in the `Boost.Test Adapter` Output channel.
-  * Running test output appears in the `Boost.Test Adapter` Output channel.
-  * Debugged test output appears in the corresponding Terminal panel.

 ## Changelog
 * Update 3.2.0